liatrio-chef/hygieia-dev-unbaked/README.md

 hygieia-dev-unbaked Vagrant Box
 ========================
-An unbaked vagrant box that uses chef to spin up a pipeline consisting of archiva, github, sonarqube, jenkins, tomcat, and hygieia.
+An unbaked vagrant box that uses chef to spin up a pipeline consisting of archiva, github, sonarqube, jenkins, tomcat, selenium, and hygieia.

 The unbaked version can be found here: https://github.com/liatrio-chef/hygieia-dev-unbaked